AIoT-MLSys-Lab/AIoT-Survey/README.md

     - [AIoT Systems for Agriculture](#aiot-systems-for-agriculture)
     - [AIoT Systems for Biology](#aiot-systems-for-biology)

-⚡Note: "No ML" denotes no machine learning techniques used.
-"ML" denotes traditional machine learning techniques used.
-"DL" denotes deep learning techniques used.
+⚡Note: "No ML" denotes no machine learning techniques are used.
+"ML" denotes traditional machine learning techniques are used.
+"DL" denotes deep learning techniques are used.
+"GenAI" denotes generative AI techniques are used.

 <a name="sensing"></a>
 ## 🌡️ Sensing (319)